 If the Captains Walk shopping mall is found negligent, an injured party may recover economically for medical expenses and lost wages.
 He or she may also be able to recover for loss of quality of life and any pain and suffering they have endured due to the fall.
 If a loved one was lost due to a slip and fall accident, a wrongful death action might also be filed to seek damages.

-Speak to one our highly qualified and experienced Chicago slip and fall snow and ice attorneys today to see if your injury and accident qualify for compensation.
+Speak to one of our highly qualified and experienced Chicago slip and fall attorneys today to see if your injury and accident qualify for compensation.